 Hit the blue Create Q&A button to save your new response, and return to the conversation right away.

-Please remember that you can find your current Lyro conversations in the dedicated Lyro list, available just underneath the Agents list on the left in your Inbox:
+Please remember that you can find your current Lyro conversations (and tickets) in the dedicated Lyro AI Agent folder, available just underneath the Tickets folder and above the Views folder - on the left in your Inbox:

 Collecting knowledge automatically